kalliope-project/kalliope/docs/settings/settings.md

 ## Resources directory

 The resources directory is the path where Kalliope will try to load community modules like Neurons, STTs or TTSs.
-Set a valid path is required if you want to install community neuron.
+A valid path is required if you want to install community neuron.
 The path can be relative or absolute.

 ```yml
 resource_directory: